The Great BT ISDN Switch Off: BT Phasing Out ISDN By 2025

 Although the BT ISDN end of life of 2025 has not been set in stone, businesses will be unable to buy systems that use ISDN and PSTN after 2020.
 If you currently have a traditional ISDN/PSTN based system, now is a good point to look into the alternative.
 Although there is plenty of time until 2025 rolls around, it’s best to plan ahead and you may actually find you want to migrate sooner rather than later after finding out all of the benefits the replacement ‘IP’ based systems have to offer.

 If you’re in the position where you haven’t got a business telephone system yet, you are in the perfect place to start afresh with an IP based telephone solution.
 This way you can negate any needless expenditure on technology and hardware with a limited shelf life and future proof your small/growing business.
-BT phasing out ISDN will have no negative effect on you in this case and you may in fact gain a competitive advantage over your competition.
+BT phasing out ISDN will have no negative effect on you in this case and you may in fact gain a competitive advantage over your other businesses.

 IP Technology - Life After The Great BT ISDN Switch Off

-IP (Internet Protocol) telephony has been around for a while and many businesses have already benefitted from the technology.
+IP (Internet Protocol) telephony has been around for a while and many businesses have already benefited from the technology.
 Eventually all phone lines will be superseded by IP technology, which is vastly superior to what we have used in the past.
 Here’s a quick overview of the main business benefits for using hosted VoIP:

 It’s very affordable/cost effective